People's Liberation Army Navy: PLAN Marine Corps

 The PLAN Marine Corps was originally established in the 1950s and then re-established in 1979 under PLAN organisation.
-It consists of around 20,000 marines, and is based in the South China Sea with the South Sea Fleet.
-The Marine Corps are considered elite troops, and are rapid deployment forces trained primarily in amphibious warfare and sometimes as paratroopers to establish a beachhead or act as a spearhead during assault operations against enemy targets.
+It consists of around 30,000-40,000 marines, with roughly two brigades in each theater.
+The Marine Corps are considered elite troops, and are rapid deployment forces trained primarily in amphibious warfare and sometimes in air assaults to establish a beachhead or act as a spearhead during assault operations against enemy targets.

-The marines are equipped with the standard Type 95 assault rifles as well as other small arms and personnel equipment, and a blue/littoral camouflage uniform as standard.
-The marines are also equipped with amphibious armoured fighting vehicles (including amphibious light tanks such as the Type 63, assault vehicles such as the ZTD-05 and IFVs such as ZBD-05), helicopters, naval artillery, anti-aircraft weapon systems and short range surface-to-air missiles.
+The marines are equipped with the standard Type 95 assault rifles as well as other small arms and personnel equipment, and until 2022 they had distinct blue/littoral camouflage uniform as standard (now being replaced by more subdued coloring based on the xingkong pattern).
+The marines are also equipped with amphibious armoured fighting vehicles (including amphibious assault vehicles such as the ZTD-05 and IFVs such as ZBD-05), helicopters, naval artillery, anti-aircraft weapon systems, and short range surface-to-air missiles.

 With the PLAN's accelerating efforts to expand its capabilities beyond territorial waters, it would be likely for the Marine Corps to play a greater role in terms of being an offshore expeditionary force similar to the USMC and Royal Marines.

-PLA Naval Air Force
+PLAN Air Force

-The People's Liberation Army Naval Air Force (PLANAF) is the naval aviation branch of the PLAN and has a strength of around 25,000 personnel and 690 aircraft.
-It operates similar hardwares to the People's Liberation Army Air Force, including fighter aircraft, bombers, attack aircraft, tankers, reconnaissance/early warning aircraft, electronic warfare aircraft, maritime patrol aircraft, transport aircraft and helicopters of various roles.
+The People's Liberation Army Navy Air Force (PLANAF) is the naval aviation branch of the PLAN and has a strength of around 25,000 personnel and 690 aircraft.
+It operates similar hardware as the People's Liberation Army Air Force, including fighter aircraft, bombers, attack aircraft, tankers, reconnaissance/early warning aircraft, electronic warfare aircraft, maritime patrol aircraft, transport aircraft and helicopters of various roles.

-The PLA Naval Air Force has traditionally operated from coastal air bases, and received older aircraft than the PLAAF with less ambitious steps towards mass modernization.
+The PLA Naval Air Force traditionally operated from coastal air bases, and received older aircraft than the PLAAF with less ambitious steps towards mass modernization.
 Advancements in new technologies, weaponry and aircraft acquisition were made after 2000.
-With the introduction of China's first aircraft carrier, Liaoning, in 2012, the Naval Air Force is conducting carrier-based operations for the first time with the goal of building carrier battle group-focused blue water capabilities.
+With the introduction of China's first aircraft carrier, Liaoning, in 2012, the Naval Air Force began conducting carrier-based operations for the first time with the goal of building carrier battle group-focused blue water capabilities.
+In 2023, the PLANAF transferred the majority of its land-based combat planes to the PLAAF, in exchange for more investment on ship-based aircraft (both carrier based like the Shenyang J-35, or ship-borne like helicopters).

 The PLANAF naval air bases include: